edurocher/deliteful-tutorial/docs/ListView.md

         </div>
 ````

+Note our List widget has a `photolist` id, this will allow us to reference the widget in our JavaScript code later.

 And also add this in `css/app.css` to ensure the list is correctly sized
 (see [the LinearLayout doc](http://ibm-js.github.io/deliteful/docs/master/LinearLayout.html#configuration)
 for more details on why this is needed)